nathanael-fijalkow/games_book/_sources/Classic/2_Regular/attractors.md

 and both positional determinacy results hold for infinite games.

 The complexity results are stated in the unit cost RAM model with machine word size $w = \log(m)$ with $m$ the number of edges.
-We refer to  {ref}`Section <1-sec:computation>` for more details about the model, which is in subtle ways different than the Turing model.
+We refer to  Section {ref}`1-sec:computation` for more details about the model, which is in subtle ways different than the Turing model.
 The complexity would be slightly different in the Turing model: an additional $\log(m)$ factor would be incurred for manipulating numbers of order $m$, which the unit cost RAM model allows us to conveniently hide.

 In the litterature the complexity $O(n + m)$ is often reported for solving reachability games.
 Since we make the assumption that every vertex has an outgoing edge this implies that $n \le m$, so $O(n + m) = O(m)$.

-Towards proving  {ref}`Theorem <2-thm:reachability>` let us introduce some notations.
+Towards proving  {prf:ref}`2-thm:reachability` let us introduce some notations.
 Let us consider a reachability game $\Game = (\arena, \Reach[\col])$.
 For a subset $F \subseteq V$, we let $\PreE(F) \subseteq V$ the set of vertices from which Eve can ensure that the next vertex is in $F$: